JuliaImages/ImageFeatures.jl/docs/src/tutorials/object_detection.md

 ![Original](../img/scores.png)

 You can see that classifier gave low score to not-human class (i.e. high score to human class) at positions corresponding to humans in the original image.
-Below we threshold the image and supress non-minimal values to get the human locations.
+Below we threshold the image and suppress non-minimal values to get the human locations.
 We then plot the bounding boxes using `ImageDraw`.

 ```julia
 using ImageDraw, ImageView